mrpowers-io/spark-style-guide/README.md

 Spark core functions frequently return `null` and your code can also add `null` to DataFrames (by returning `None` or explicitly returning `null`).

-In general, it's better to keep all `null` references out of UDFs and use `Option[T]` instead.  `Option` is a bit slower and explicit `null` references may be required for performance sensitve code.
+In general, it's better to keep all `null` references out of UDFs and use `Option[T]` instead.  `Option` is a bit slower and explicit `null` references may be required for performance sensitive code.
 Start with `Option` and only use explicit `null` references if `Option` becomes a performance bottleneck.
 Or better yet, avoid using UDFs completely so you don't have to either `None` or `null` in your code.

 The nullable property of a column should be set to `false` if the column should not take `null` values.